dror27/dk-shack/vol2/songs/en/Alpha Mike Foxtrot.md

 \
 Drink what you’re served, boy, don’t ask why\
 We’ll tell you who you are, and then you’ll die\
-Raise your head, look at the sky\
+Raise your head, look up to the skies\
 God’s flying a Cessna, writing your future on high\
 \
 Blink once and it be gone\